 Traditional behavioural approaches are not usually effective with individuals with PDA, as rewards, praise and consequences can be perceived as demands.
 Low arousal approaches, which keep anxiety to a minimum and provide a sense of control, are good starting points when thinking about what works for PDA.
 It is important to consider the environment and make accommodations which support agency and autonomy.
 A partnership based on trust, flexibility, collaboration, careful use of language and balancing of demands works best.
-One possible model is PANDA.
-This stands for:
+One possible model is PANDA, which is outlined on the PDA Society website - PDA Society - Pathological Demand Avoidance.

-- Pick battles
+Pick battles

-- Anxiety management
+Anxiety management

-- Negotiation and Collaboration
+Negotiation and Collaboration

-- Disguise and manage demands
+Disguise and manage demands

-- Adaptation
+Adaptation